Are your private files — and intimate photos — really safe? What if your online drive gets hacked and leaked? What if your laptop gets stolen?

-The password-protection on your computer and smartphone can be bypassed.
+Anyone can bypass the password-protection on both your computer and smartphone.
 There are known hacks in Windows and other operating systems (OS).
 There are even cracking utilities to break into a password-protected computer.

 Let’s not forget that USB drives and external hard disks are both easy to misplace.
 Laptops and tablets can be stolen.

-Are you comfortable with anyone being able to access your confidential work files?
+Are you okay with anyone accessing your confidential work files?

-Read on to learn how to encrypt your files and folders — with the same cipher that the CIA and NSA use to protect top secret files.
+Read on to start encrypting your sensitive files and folders — with the same cipher used for classified documents.

 What you should be doing – encryption